Get to Know Mountain Village

 Located in San Miguel County, Mountain Village is nestled in the heart of the Uncompahgre National Forest, encompasses 3.27 square miles.
 Highway 145 is the major roadway leading to the town’s entrance with Telluride Regional Airport (TEX) less than five miles away.

 Mountain Village is home to approximately 1,434 full-time residents.
 The visitor population fluctuates but can be as high as 20,000 on any given day.

 Located at such a high altitude translates to dry air, low humidity and intense sunshine.
 On average, the warmest month is July with temperatures reaching into the high 80s.
 In the summer, afternoon showers are frequent and evening temperatures may drop below 50 degrees.
 In winter, the coldest month is typically January, and the snowfall varies winter-to-winter; the Telluride Ski Resort provides a daily snow report.
 As for fall, the last two weeks in September and the first two weeks of October are exceptionally beautiful due to the fall foliage.

 The total actual value of all real property in Mountain Village is $2.4 billion, and the current average price of a single-family home, excluding deed-restricted homes, is $4.9 million.

 Mountain Village & Telluride

 The towns of Mountain Village and Telluride are two separate, distinct towns with their own government.
 Mountain Village sits at 9,545 feet and Telluride sits at 8,750.
 They are joined by a gondola system, which is owned and operated by us – the Town of Mountain Village.
 Mountain Village became a home rule municipality on March 10, 1995.
 Before 1995, it was a planned unit development in unicorporated San Miguel County.

 Mountain Village Center is a seamless hotspot.
-First things first, you will need to connect to the various plaza networks – for free.
-And once you do, you can move about the plazas as your device recognizes the various network names and keeps you connected.
+First things first, you will need to connect to the plaza network – for free.
+And once you do, you can move about the plazas as your device keeps you connected.

 This wireless network is designed for you to be able to check email, browse the Internet, watch a 30 second video on YouTube, post pictures to social media sites – all while enjoying your time in Mountain Village.
 If you have any connection issues, we are here to assist.